MassTransit/MassTransit/docs/getting-started/upgrade-v6.md

 ## Azure Service Bus

 The previous (now legacy) **MassTransit.AzureServiceBus** package, which was only maintained to continue support for .NET 4.5.2, has been deprecated.
 Going forward, the **MassTransit.Azure.ServiceBus.Core** package should be used.
 The package supports both .NET 4.6.1 and .NET Standard 2.0.
+With the new package, the .NET Messaging protocol is no longer supported.
+The new package includes both AMQP and WebSocket support.
+Certain corporate firewall configurations that previously used .NET Messaging instead of AMQP may need to specify the web socket protocol to connect to Azure Service Bus.

 ## Logging